-Turning on your radiator isn't a challenging procedure, but if it doesn't heat up, troubleshooting it depends on what type of heating system you have.
-If you have a steam system, the problem is usually with the air vent located on the side of the radiator.
-It's supposed to close when steam enters the radiator and open again when you turn the radiator off, but sometimes it malfunctions.
+Turning on your home radiator isn't a challenging procedure, but if it doesn't heat up, troubleshooting depends on what type of heating system you have and not the power type as an electric or a gas radiator heater will still operate much the same, but water and steam radiators do not.
 If you have a water-circulating system, which is more modern, you may have to turn on the circulating pump.
 There may also be air in the line, which you can bleed out.

 Turn on a water-circulating radiator by rotating the control valve counterclockwise to open it.
 This valve must be open all the way for the radiator to reach its maximum temperature.

 Look for a bleed valve if the radiator doesn't get hot.
 This valve is usually located on the opposite side of the radiator from the control valve, and it's always near the top of the radiator.
 You can open some valves with a screwdriver or socket wrench, but some require a special bleeder key, available at hardware stores.
 Keep your face and fingers away from the bleed valve when you open it as escaping water can be dangerously hot.

 Hold a small container under the valve when you open it.
 Any air that is in the radiator will escape, followed by a stream of hot water.
 Close the valve when water flows continuously.
 Check the circulation pump if none of your radiators are heating up.
 This pump is usually designed to come on automatically, but the breaker controlling it may have tripped.
 If so, reset the breaker.

 Hydronic baseboard heaters function in the same way as radiators in a water-circulating system.
 The bleed valve is located on a horizontal section of the water pipe that passes through the heater, usually to the side of the heating fins.